drogbut/FlutterBasicWidgets/README.md

 ## 2. BoxDecoration
 By considering colour theory, gradients make an application more visually interesting than a conventional design.
-To apply gradients to a Flutter application, you will use [BoxDecoration](https://api.flutter.dev/flutter/painting/BoxDecoration-class.html) and [LinearGradient](https://api.flutter.dev/flutter/painting/LinearGradient-class.html)
+To apply gradients to a Flutter application, you will use [BoxDecoration](https://api.flutter.dev/flutter/painting/BoxDecoration-class.html) and [LinearGradient](https://api.flutter.dev/flutter/painting/LinearGradient-class.html). the [ShaderMask](https://api.flutter.dev/flutter/widgets/ShaderMask-class.html) class can also be used for the same result
 <table style="width:800px">
     <tr>
         <td>How To Use Gradients in Flutter with BoxDecoration ?</td>